audiBookning/Sample-3D-cube/README.md

 As in everything else there is still much to be done.

-- The types are to complex and unreadable
+- The types are too complex and unreadable

-- The methods are all over the place and most should be private.
+- The methods are all over the place.
 Ineherience and composition needed.

 - etc